 - 1. Call up the engine's current address on your DCC handheld - 2.
-Enter Programming on the Main on your DCC handheld - Enter the new address you want Remember, you can only use address 1-127 for Short Addressing - 4.
-Once you hit Enter the engine will give you a two whistle/horn blast response - 5.
-Call up the engine on its new address and away you go.
+Enter Programming on the Main on your DCC handheld

+3. Enter the new address you want.
+Remember, you can only use address 1-127 for Short Addressing

+4. Once you hit Enter the engine will give you a two whistle/horn blast response

+5. Call up the engine on its new address and away you go.

+NOTE: If you have elected to use PoM and did not start-up the sounds of your locomotive, you will not hear the two-whistle/horn blast response.